 Syranon Glaed in Heart Core, the beloved beastman Paladin from New Ayers who has become a celebrity amongst the people due to his battles against demons.

 Drowtales has the Kyorl'solenurn Clan, whose operandus modi revolves around exterminating the Demonic Taint from Drow Society.
-The problem is that 90% of the population is tainted thanks to one of the Drow's High Princesses.
+The problem is that a good chunk the population is tainted thanks to the efforts of one group who has infiltrated nearly every clan, including the ruling one, and the local Wizarding School where they encourage people to undergo the procedure.
 So they have their work cut out for them.

 The Trope Namer is, of course, the actual Paladins: the "Twelve Peers", the foremost Christian warriors of the court of Charlemagne.
 They were first described in The Song of Roland, and the eponymous Roland was said to have eventually become the leader of the Paladins.
 What they actually did, and what was merely propaganda and hearsay, is a little less clear.

-The word "Paladin" comes from the Paladine Hill in Rome, which in ancient times was where the high government officials had their offices.
+The word "Paladin" comes from the Palatine Hill in Romenote also the source of the word "palace", which in ancient times was where the high government officials had their offices.
 Being a Paladine was about official authority, not about skill as a warrior or devotion to righteousness.
 The Twelve Peers were originally dubbed Paladins because they were high officials in Charlemagne's court.